weilantian/88rising/README.md

 npm run build
 ```

-Then update the files in the dist folder generated onto the server.
+Then uplpad the files in the dist folder generated onto the server.

 ## Overall File structure